SCORE (software): Use with modern systems

 The MS-DOS versions of SCORE can still be run on modern operating systems through the use of virtual machines, though accommodations need to be made for their age.
 The most common MS-DOS emulators for SCORE are DOSBox in Windows, or Boxer in macOS.

+Legacy

+SCORE's influence is acknowledged by Martin Keary, head of software at the Muse Group, whose notation app, MuseScore, includes a music font Keary designed and named Leland, in honour of Smith's pioneering work.